toskumar/blog/micro/aws/machine-learning/Algorithm.md

 ### Text Analytics

 `Latent Dirichlet Allocation(LDA) (Unsupervised)` : LDA algorithm is an unsupervised learning algorithm that attempts to describe a set of observations as a mixture of distinct categories.
 LDA is most commonly used to discover a user-specified number of topics shared by documents within a text corpus.
 Here each observation is a document, the features are the presence (or occurrence count) of each word, and the categories are the topics.
-Used to figure out how similar documents are based on the fequency of similar words.
+Used to figure out how similar documents are based on the frequency of similar words.
 * __Use Cases__
   * Article Recommendation: Recommend articles on similar topics which you might have read or rated in the past.
   * Musical Influence Modeling : Explore which musical artists over time were truly innovative and those who were influenced by those innovators.